-8am to 6pm Friday, Saturday & Sunday.
+The Show is open from 8am to 6pm Friday, Saturday and Sunday.

 The Kent County Show is run and managed by the Kent County Agricultural Society.
 As a charity, the Society have the following charitable objectives and in addition make a number of awards each year.

-Once inside the showground you don’t need to spend another penny if you don’t want to.
+Once inside the Showground you don’t need to spend another penny if you don’t want to.
 All demonstrations, exhibitions and ring entertainment are free for all to enjoy.
 You may need to buy something to eat or drink, enjoy a visit to the fairground or be tempted by all the shopping!

 Tickets bought in advance can be used on any one day i.e. any one of the three days (Friday to Sunday).

-There are credit card facilities on all gates.
+Yes, there are credit card facilities on all gates.

-No. The price is the same at all times.
+No, the price is the same at all times.
 Last entry is at 5.00pm each day.

-On the A249 at the top of Detling Hill between junction 7 of the M20 and junction 5 of the M2.
+The Showground is on the A249 at the top of Detling Hill between junction 7 of the M20 and junction 5 of the M2.

 The nearest railway station is Maidstone East.